beansebrrr/advanced-programming-portfolio/README.md

 # Advanced Programming Portfolio

-This is a compilation of programs that I have created for my first assessment in Advanced Programming for Creative Computing.
+This is a compilation of programs that I have created for my first assessment in Advanced Programming for Creative Computing using Python and the Tkinter module.

 ## Prerequisites

 - Python (I use 3.12 but you might get away with 3.6 and up)
+- Tkinter module (should already come with Python)

 ## Virtual Environment (optional)